No remote work for employee fleeing “disturbing” domestic violence

 A Catholic primary school has satisfied the Fair Work Commission (FWC) that it had reasonable grounds for refusing the request of a teacher who sought to return to her leadership position on a part-time basis following parental leave, with the FWC accepting the “risk of detriment to learning outcomes” outweighed the potential negative impacts on the employee’s financial position and career progression.
 This decision was successfully appealed on 22 April 2025.

-Continue reading “Continuity of learning trumps Senior Teacher’s part-time work request”Failure to consult “accentuated” unfairness of redundancy during parental leave
+Continue reading “Continuity of learning trumps Senior Teacher’s part-time work request”OUR SERVICES

 Representation